muratsuzen/muratsuzen.github.io/_posts/2025-05-06-what-is-minimal-api-how-to-use-it-in-dotnet9.md

 title: What is Minimal API?
 How to Use It in .NET 9?
 author: Murat Süzen
 date: 2025-05-04 20:06:21
-categories: ['DotNet', 'Minimal API', 'Trends']
+categories: [ASP.NET Core, Minimal API]
-tags: ['minimal api', 'dotnet9', 'rest api', 'lightweight']
+tags: ["minimal api", "dotnet9", "rest api", "lightweight"]
 math: false
 mermaid: false
 # image: